SamuelKao/Predicting-NYC-taxi-destination/README.md

 ### Final Model
 For the final model the focus was to tune hyperparameters further and use more of the data.
 A grid search done for the hyperparameters found the better combinations of these.
 However, finding optimal hyperparameters is an impossible task.
 You could only use smaller subsets of data and train for fewer epochs, but that might affect which parameters are optimal!
 Less data would probably benefit from harder regularization and smaller networks, since you really have to fight against the overfitting when you have way more parameters than data points.
 When using the full data, we did not have this problem.
 Instead, the problem was that our model did not perform as well as we would have hoped.
 Even when trying with way larger network the model never seemed to be able to pass the 28% accuracy.
 We tried to implement a learning rate scheduler, early stopping and a qualitative hyperparameter optimization, but nothing could make us pass this 28% ceiling.
 Training a model to get 27% accuracy was done with ease but improving further seemed almost impossible.
 It was only with great effort that we managed to get the 28.7% accuracy for the final model.
 The only conclusion one can draw from this is that taxi rides in New York are not that predictable.
 There seems to be no pattern between time, location and amount of passengers and where 71% of all cab rides in NYC are going, which is an interesting find!

+Comparing with a predictor that always predicts the top 5 most common locations would have a 18% accuracy, meaning that our final model is still worth something:)

 ## Conclusions
 In conclusion, we are happy with the progress trying different models and tuning them to the best version.
 The final model was better than we initially expected for this difficult task.
 We can also conclude that one of our main struggles was to be able to work all of our data and this was especially difficult for the multinomial logistic regressor.
 Switching to a neural network partly helped with this, but rewriting some code and saving the preprocessed data saved a lot of time.
 One big lesson when working with a dataset this big is definitely the importance of not having to run code such as preeprocessing more than you need to.